vlad-ivanov-d/chat-adviser-bot/CONTRIBUTING.md

 The command starts the local `dev` server, compiles and reloads changes.

-## Code Style Agreement

-The project follows the usual practices for modern development.

-Some of the practices defined by the stack and chosen tools, such as:

-- Node.js
-- TypeScript

-Follow configured ESLint and Prettier rules.

 ## Git Flow

 - `dev` and `main` branches are protected